eridincu/dixit/README.md

 # Dixit
-Dixit game with a GUI using TCP, UDP packets for communication.
+Dixit game with a GUI.
+The game logic will be implemented using TCP, UDP packets for server-client communication .